Great Plains Skink (Plestiodon obsoletus)

 There are no recognized subspecies of the Great Plains skink, Plestiodon obsoletus.

 The Great Plains skink just barely ranges into Iowa in the extreme southwestern corner of the state.
 Any sightings of this lizard should be reported (photos very useful!) to the DNR or us.
-Persons living in the Hamburg area may have these lizards on their property.
-Keep an eye out!
 In the rest of their Great Plains range west of Iowa, they are a very common lizard.

 Great Plains skinks are from open plains habitats.
 Open, rolling grasslands with few trees and scattered rocks are good habitats.
 In Iowa, they are found on slopes of a very small portion of the Loess Hills.